yves-biener/boundary-aware-node-centrality-spatial-graphs/doc/paper.typ

  caption: [Left: Original relationship and spatial graph; Right: Applied correction based on model for the merfish dataset], )

-Because the correction is applied to every point that is on the left side of the intersection point $b_0$, there are now centrality values which are effectively bigger than any node was before.
-Due to the fact that the centrality values have been normalized before (hence the max values of the centrality are between $0.0$ and $1.0$) the corrected values go over $1.0$ and are not normalized to leave the centrality values of the points that are on the right hand side of $b_0$ remain unchanged (from the original normalized centrality).
+Because the correction is applied to every point that is on the left side of the intersection point $b$, there are now centrality values which are effectively bigger than any node was before.
+Due to the fact that the centrality values have been normalized before (hence the max values of the centrality are between $0.0$ and $1.0$) the corrected values go over $1.0$ and are not normalized to leave the centrality values of the points that are on the right hand side of $b$ remain unchanged (from the original normalized centrality).

 = Future Work
 The shown approach may provide a general way to quantify centrality measures for any given (spatial) graph and may even go further by providing a way to correct the centrality values according to the model.
 However this still requires verification against more datasets and known results.
 Can the results be quantified using this approach?
 Where do implications drawn from centrality measures - which are deemed not "trustworthy" by the model - still hold?
 Can implications from other publications be validated with this model?

-As the relationship on which the model is build on top, is relating an algorithm with a given graph (and its boundary), are there any algorithms which are unaffected (or more likely to be unaffected) by the boundary?
+As the relationship on which the model is build on top, is relating an algorithm with a given graph (and its boundary), are there any algorithms which are uneffected (or more likely to be uneffected) by the boundary?
 Are there certain properties that can be derived from such algorithms?
 Or is this maybe even a property of the graph that applies to specific centrality measures?
 For example the *Appendix* section contains the calculated models for the PageRank @pagerank centrality measure for both the merfish @merfish and mibitof @mibitof datasets with various dampening factors.
-All of them have no linear part of the peace-wise function and indicate that they are completely unaffected by the boundary.
+All of them have no linear part of the peace-wise function and indicate that they are completely uneffected by the boundary.

 #colbreak()
 = Appendix <appendix>